 Make Ahead Tips

-You can also add the trimmed and cut green beans to a slow cooker, and stir them together with the mushroom sauce.
+You can mix up green bean casserole the night before too.
+Add the trimmed and cut green beans to a slow cooker, and stir them together with the mushroom sauce.
 Cover and refrigerate the slow cooker for up to 1 day, then finish the recipe as directed.

 Recommended Tools to Make this Recipe